 - Undergarments and socks

-Depending on the length of your journey, you might have to stay in a hotel.
-However, passengers in your car might want to take a daytime nap during the drive.
-Bring a few pillows and light blankets along so they can sleep as comfortably as possible.
-Avoid large, bulky bedding so you don’t accidentally obstruct the driver’s vision.
+Avoid crabby kiddos by bringing a few pillows and light blankets along so they can sleep as comfortably as possible.
+Avoid bulky bedding so you don’t accidentally obstruct the driver’s vision.

 - Shampoo and conditioner

 - Face wash

 5. Road Trip Snacks & Drinks

 No road trip is complete without quality snacks!
 The trick is finding the perfect balance between delicious and healthy.
 You can indulge in some treats, but you’ll also want to keep your sodium and junk food intake to a minimum.
 Remember to drink lots of water!
 Invest in a reliable cooler and pack the following foods inside:

 - Bottles of water if you’re not bringing a reusable bottle